-We curated our testing dataset, \datasetname, to reflect the real-world challenges that data scientists face in clinical research.
+We curated our testing dataset, \datasetname, to reflect the real-world challenges that data scientists face in biomedical research.
 The dataset is grounded in published medical studies and linked to patient-level datasets from cBioPortal~\cite{cbioportal}.
-These patient datasets are diverse, each containing data from hundreds to thousands of patients, including clinical information such as demographics and survival data, lab results, and omics data like gene expression, mutations, structural variants, and copy number alterations.
-Unlike prior studies that mostly focus on single spreadsheets, each study in our dataset is linked to multiple spreadsheets, up to five, providing a more complex and realistic basis for evaluating data science workflows.
-This setup mirrors the multifaceted nature of real-world clinical research, where data scientists must integrate and analyze information from various sources to generate insights.
+These datasets are diverse, each containing data from hundreds to thousands of patients, including clinical information such as demographics and survival data, lab results, and omics data like gene expression, mutations, structural variants, and copy number alterations.
+Unlike prior studies that mostly focus on single tables, each study in our dataset is linked to multiple tables and each can be with thousands of columns, providing a more complex and realistic basis for evaluating data science workflows.
+This setup mirrors the multifaceted nature of real-world biomedical research, where data scientists must integrate and analyze information from various sources to generate insights.
 The dataset building and evaluation framework is illustrated in Fig.~\ref{fig:results_1}a.

-We obtained the publications associated with these datasets from PubMed and reviewed them to extract the types of analyses conducted.
-Through this process, we identified common analyses frequently performed in clinical research, such as summarizing patient baseline characteristics, plotting Kaplan-Meier curves to assess treatment effects across groups, and creating mutational OncoPrints to highlight significant gene mutations in specific patients.
+We obtained the publications associated with these datasets from PubMed and extracted the types of analysis in these papers.
+Through this process, we identified common analyses frequently performed in biomedical research, such as summarizing patient baseline characteristics, plotting Kaplan-Meier curves to assess treatment effects across groups, and creating mutational OncoPrints to highlight significant gene mutations in specific patients.
 This extraction process allowed us to filter and refine the initial set of studies, ensuring both diversity and comprehensiveness in the analyses covered.
-After this refinement, we retained 39 studies, which were used to create the final testing dataset.
+After this refinement, we retained 39 studies that were used to create the final testing dataset.